ray-project/ray/doc/source/ray-air/examples/torch_detection.md

 2. Pass your Dataset to the Trainer.
 The Trainer automatically shards the data across workers.
 3. Iterate over data with `DatasetIterator.iter_batches`.
 Don't use a PyTorch `DataLoader`.

-In addition, report metrics and checkpoints with `session.report`. `session.report` lets you monitor training and analyze training runs after they've finished.
+In addition, report metrics and checkpoints with `session.report`. `session.report` tracks these metrics in Ray AIR's internal bookkeeping, allowing you to monitor training and analyze training runs after they've finished.

 ```python
 import torch